AshmitaRoy/aschmut/index.md

 **(whose evolution in your life has been as follows)**
 - From being a **"Grammar Nazi sarcastic bhalo meye"** your dada told you about who scrinshutted things for you
 - to becoming your **German Dessert Chikorita** despite the worst deflection tactic of all time (PUCK-PUCK-PUCK)
-- to being a **Sweet summers child** who went AWOL and resurfaced via email MONTHS later (I'm REALLY sorry)
+- to being a **Sweet Summer Child** who went AWOL and resurfaced via email MONTHS later (I'm REALLY sorry)
 - to being **Bara Dank Tadpole** with her proximity crush after the prissybetch prank
 - to my final evolution into a **CM-Fearing Potol Eating Plebby Name Lovin' Tor-Baap Sticker Making Raagi Cartoon Babe**